-In addition, and separate from the Credit Facility, KPN entered into a standby liquidity facility with Goldman Sachs Bank USA and J.P.
+In addition, and separate from the Credit Facility, KPN entered into a standby liquidity facility with multiple banks, including both Goldman Sachs Bank USA and J.P.
 Morgan Limited.
-The standby liquidity facility was cancelled upon the issuance of the EUR Capital Securities and GBP Capital Securities (each as further described under "-Capital Securities" below).
+The standby liquidity facility was cancelled upon the issuance of the Capital Securities.
 KPN also has four uncommitted overdraft facilities of EUR 50 million each, which may be cancelled at any time and do not have a specified maturity date.